liubenyuan/py-oopsi/README.md

 * `iter_max` maximum number of iteration;
 * `update` truth if the parameters are updated after each iteration.

+when imaging large population of fluorescene signals of multiple neurons, for example, the [connectomics challenge](http://www.kaggle.com/c/connectomics) at kaggle.com, you need to write a subroutine to process the fluorescence trace per neuron.

 ## Reference ##

 * Joshua T Vogelstein, Adam M Packer, Tim A Machado, Tanya Sippy, Baktash Babadi, Rafael Yuste, Liam Paninski